mtchavez/blog/source/_posts/2015-01-31-custom-vagrant-cloud-host.markdown

 First we need to bring up the VM so it gets created if it hasn't already been.

 {%highlight bash%}
-$ vagrant up --provider virutalbox
+$ vagrant up --provider virtualbox
 {%endhighlight%}

-Now we can use Vagrant's built in tool to build a box from the Virutalbox VM we just created.
+Now we can use Vagrant's built in tool to build a box from the Virtualbox VM we just created.
 In your terminal go to the directory of your project where your `Vagrantfile` is and run the command to build the box.